aalemayhu/snake/API.md

 You can control a snake on screen on the [ccscanf][0] channel.
 By default viewers get a snake running the `interesting.snk` file.
 The default script is not optimized.
-If you want get a ahead on the leaderboard, you need to write your own.
+To get more points on the leaderboard, write your improved version.

 ## Writing your first SNAKE agent

 The game runs user submitted scripts in a VM.
-Your script needs to handle the `Next` action call. `Next` should return a view action to be performed in the update loop for the game.
+Your script needs to handle the `Next` function call. `Next` should return a view action to be performed in the update loop for the game.

 The `Next` function receives three arguments `views`, `sViews`, and `body`.